-The registers 1...9 are set to zero by pressing the push-buttons RESET and PROGRAM simultaneously.
-The registers are also cleared if the auxiliary power supply of the module is interrupted.
-The address code of the plug-in module, the data transfer rate of the serial communication, the password and the status of the main/second setting bank switch are not erased by a voltage failure.
-The instructions for setting the address and the data transfer rate are described in the "General characteristics of D-type SPC relay units".
+Registers 1...9 are erased by pushing the RESET and PROGRAM push-buttons simultaneously.
+The contents of the registers are also erased if the auxiliary power supply of the module is interrupted.
+The address code of the relay module, the data transfer rate of the serial communication system, the password and the status of the main/second setting bank switch are not erased by a voltage failure.
+Instructions for setting the address and the data transfer rate are given in manual "General characteristics of D type relay modules".